gdbroman/broman.blog/_posts/2020/2021-01-04-all-we-do-is-signal.md

 The signaling never ends.
 Even not caring about signaling is a form of signaling - inescapable!
 All we do is signal.

 How many layers of meta-cognition would you like to obscure it with?
-This is all there is.
+This choice we have.